joeweller/uhex/README.md

 # uhex
-uhex - a CLi script for bash to conveniently convert hexadecimal to multiple data-types
+uhex - a CLi script to conveniently convert hexadecimal to multiple data-types